Emma Coronel Aispuro

 Emma Modesta Coronel Aispuro ([ˈema moˈðesta koɾoˈnel ajsˈpuɾo]; born July 2, 1989) is an American former teenage beauty queen.
-She is known for being the wife of Joaquín "El Chapo" Guzmán, considered Mexico's most-wanted drug lord until he was imprisoned for life.
-In February 2021 she was arrested in the United States on charges of conspiracy to unlawfully import and distribute illegal drugs, money laundering, and transacting business with a significant foreign narcotics trafficker designated under the Kingpin Act.
-In November 2021 Coronel was sentenced to three years in prison.
+She is the wife of Joaquín "El Chapo" Guzmán, considered Mexico's most-wanted drug lord until he was imprisoned for life.
+In February 2021, she was arrested in the United States on charges of conspiracy to unlawfully import and distribute illegal drugs, money laundering, and transacting business with a significant foreign narcotics trafficker designated under the Foreign Narcotics Kingpin Designation Act.
+Coronel served a three year prison sentence and was released in September 2023.

 Early life

 Emma Modesta Coronel was born July 2, 1989, near San Francisco, California, US, to Blanca Estela Aispuro Aispuro and Inés Coronel Barreras, a cattle rancher and deputy of Guzmán who was sanctioned by the United States Department of the Treasury under the Foreign Narcotics Kingpin designation.
 She grew up in the remote Durango village of La Angostura.

 Coronel entered the 2007 Coffee and Guava Festival beauty pageant in Canelas, Durango, Mexico.
 Each contestant was required to host a party in honor of her candidacy; Coronel held hers on Three Kings Day.
 In this event, Coronel reportedly met Joaquín "El Chapo" Guzmán, who traveled to Canelas to meet her.
 Both of them reportedly agreed to marry that day.
+Their wedding was held on July 2, 2007 in La Angostura.